Nicodemus (Totkas): 1999–2022: Tenure as Priest

-Dimitrios was tonsured as a Monk and ordained Deacon in 1999, with the name Nicodemus by the late Metropolitan Ioannis (Papalis) of Sidirokastro.
+Dimitrios was tonsured as a Monk and ordained Deacon in 1999, with the name Nikodemus by the late Metropolitan Ioannis (Papalis) of Sidirokastro.
 In 2004, he was ordained a Priest with the dignity of Archimandrite by His Eminence Macarius Metropolitan of Sidirokastro.
 In 2005, Nicodemus was transferred to the Holy Metropolis of Dimitriada and Almyros.
 Thereafter, he was seconded to the Holy Metropolis of Germany, where he served as Parish Priest of the Parishes of Berlin, Leipzig, and Aachen.
 In 2015, His Beatitude Theodoros II, elevated him to the Holy Metropolis of Johannesburg and Pretoria, where he served as Parish Priest at the Hellenic Community of Klerksdorp, South Africa.
 In January 2019, Nicodemus was invited by His Beatitude Theodoros II, to the See of the Patriarchate and joined the Clergy of the Patriarchal Court.

 2022–present: Tenure as Auxiliary bishop, Bishop, Archbishop, and Metropolitan

 On 12 January 2022, following a proposal of His Beatitude, Theodoros II, Archimandrite Nicodemus was elected by the Holy Synod as an Auxiliary bishop, with the title of Bishop of Nilopolis.

+In May 2022, at the direction of His Beatitude Pope and Patriarch Theodore II of Alexandria and All Africa, he was assigned to South Africa, where he served as Assistant Bishop of the Holy Metropolis of Johannesburg and Pretoria, while also carrying out missionary work in the Republic of Botswana.

 On 30 June 2023, following the passing of Metropolitan Alexander Gianniris of the Orthodox Archdiocese of Nigeria, the Holy Synod of the Patriarchate of Alexandria and All Africa, elected Bishop Nicodemus Totkas as the new Metropolitan Archbishop of the Archdiocese of Nigeria.
 On 30 June 2024, Archbishop Nicodemus was enthroned with the Staff of office in Lagos, Nigeria.